Written by: Andrew Newhouse

 A 403(b) account is a retirement account that allows you to make elective salary deferrals.
 This means you can elect to have a certain amount withheld from your paycheck and deposited into the account.
 The contribution limit for 2022 is $20,500.

-If you make pre-tax contributions, money is deposited before taxes are taken from your paycheck.
-For example, if you earn $250,000 in a year, and deposit the maximum $18,500 into your 403(b), the IRS will only tax you on $231,500 of income.
+For example, if you earn $250,000 in a year, and deposit the maximum $20,500 into your 403(b), the IRS will only tax you on $229,500 of income.
 Pretty cool!
 Nice government we have.
-It’s like the president is giving you a fist-bump for saving for retirement.
+It’s like the government is giving you a fist-bump for saving for retirement.

 Once in the 403b, any investment gains are tax-deferred, meaning you don’t pay any taxes as long as the money stays in the account.
 You have to wait until you are 59.5 years old before you can withdraw the money, otherwise you are penalized and pay extra taxes.
 In retirement, when you withdraw the funds from a pre-tax account, the amount withdrawn is treated as earned income in that year and taxed accordingly.

 Important note: there is no income limit on being eligible to make Roth contributions into employer retirement plans.
 The income limit is only for Roth IRA’s.
 Hence why the Backdoor Roth IRA is so popular amongst physicians.

 Within a 403b, the employee gets to choose how to invest the money within the account.
-This is considered a “participant-directed” account.
+This is considered a participant-directed account.
 The retirement plan will have a menu of mutual funds to pick from that you can invest in.

 For example, the employer may have a 401(a) plan that dictates you will deposit 6% of your paycheck pre-tax into the account and the employer will also deposit the equivalent of 6% of your salary into the account.

-The contribution limits are the same ($18,500 in 2018).
+The contribution limits are the same ($20,500 in 2022).
 Contributions are made on a salary-deferral basis – meaning the money is withheld from your paycheck if you elect to contribute to the plan.
 You can also choose how to invest the money from the menu of options.
 Some employers allow Roth contributions, in addition to pre-tax.

 The main differences between the 457(b) and the 403(b) are the age restriction and the asset protection component.

 The major downside to 457(b) plans is the money isn’t as highly protected as other qualified retirement accounts.
 For example, if the hospital declares bankruptcy, they could potentially dip into the 457(b) plan assets in order to pay back creditors.
 This means they could potentially take the money you saved in your account.
-So you probably only want to use the 457(b) account if your employer is financially stable.
+Therefore, you probably only want to use the 457(b) account if your employer is financially stable.

 Retirement Plans for Doctors at Private Groups or For-Profit Companies

 The employer can make additional profit-sharing contributions into the employees’ accounts as well.
-The maximum amount that can go into a 401(k) in 2018 between employee and employer contributions is $55,000.
+The maximum amount that can go into a 401(k) in 2022 between employee and employer contributions is $61,000.

-In special circumstances there may be other retirement plans offered, but these are less common unless you are an executive in the company.
+In special circumstances, there may be other retirement plans offered, but these are less common unless you are an executive in the company.